Student Loans: Should You Pay Them Off Early?

 Here are times when it might be good for you to pay off student loans early:

-If you’re already saving a lot for retirement and have extra discretionary income to spend, this might be a good time for you to pay off your student loans early.
+If you’re already saving for retirement and have extra discretionary income to spend, this might be a good time for you to pay off your student loans early.
 Vanquishing student debt faster than scheduled may help you achieve financial freedom sooner rather than later.

 Your Income Is High Enough to Afford Other Goals